Understanding "Employment Injury" Under ESIC: Does It Cover Accidents Outside Work Hours?

 Madhu.T.K

-Following a recent amendment to the ESI Act, an injury caused to an employee while coming to the place of work from his residence and going to his residence from the place of work is also treated as an employment injury for availing benefits from ESIC, provided the time and place of the accident meet his usual time and route of commuting.
+Following a recent amendment to the ESI Act, an injury caused to an employee while commuting from their residence to the place of work and vice versa is also treated as an employment injury for availing benefits from ESIC.
+This is applicable provided the time and place of the accident align with the employee's usual time and route of commuting.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute